John Joseph Montgomery: Education

-Montgomery attended St. Ignatius High School, graduating in 1873, then at 16, he attended the preparatory division at Santa Clara College from 1874 to 1876 to prepare him for college.
+Montgomery attended St. Ignatius High School, graduating in 1873.
+At age 16 he attended the preparatory division at Santa Clara College from 1874 to 1876 to prepare for college.

 Montgomery attended St. Ignatius College, now known as the University of San Francisco.
 Here, he studied under Fathers Joseph Bayma, S.J., and Joseph Neri, S.J., two gifted and influential educators.
 As a student in San Francisco, Montgomery must have mentioned his desire to build a flying machine, according to Fogel and Harwood.
-They include an observation in their book, made by Montgomery’s contemporary, Rev. Fred Morrison, S.J.: “In those days anyone who even mentioned ‘man being able to fly’ was considered a little bit off.
+They include an observation in their book, made by Montgomery's contemporary, Rev. Fred Morrison, S.J.: “In those days anyone who even mentioned ‘man being able to fly’ was considered a little bit off.
 So, when John was in the vicinity, there was a general tapping of heads, which in our present day would be the sign that the party was crazy.”
-At St. Ignatius College, Montgomery received a Bachelor of Arts in Physics in 1879 and a master's degree in Physics in 1880.
-He also received an honorary PhD in Physics from Santa Clara University in 1901.
+At St. Ignatius College, Montgomery received a Bachelor of Arts in physics in 1879 and a master's degree in physics in 1880.
+He also received an honorary PhD in physics from Santa Clara University in 1901.

 Ornithology

-In the early 1880s Montgomery began studying the anatomy of a variety of large soaring birds to determine their basic characteristics, like wing area, total weight and curved surfaces.
+In the early 1880s Montgomery began studying the anatomy of a variety of large soaring birds to determine their basic characteristics like wing area, weight and curved surfaces.
 He made detailed observations of birds in flight, especially large soaring birds such as eagles, hawks, vultures and pelicans which soared on thermals near San Diego Bay.

 He initially attempted to achieve manned flight with ornithopters.
 In 1883, he built and experimented with a series of three ornithopters but found that human strength was insufficient to generate the necessary lift.
 He abandoned flapping-wing flight, preferring instead to emulate soaring birds with fixed-wing craft.
 He reasoned that it would be possible to solve the physics of gliding and soaring flight and then add a motor.